-ULTRA-HIGH-Q NANOMECHANICS THROUGH DISSIPATION DILUTION: STATE OF PLAY
+ULTRA-HIGH-Q NANOMECHANICS THROUGH DISSIPATION DILUTION: TRENDS AND PERSPECTIVES

 University of Arizona, USA

-Strained nanomechanical resonators can possess extremely high quality factors through the phenomenon of dissipation dilution.
-Remarkably, the potential of these devices seems largely untapped, exhibiting a scaling law of roughly one order of magnitude (in Q factor) every three years.
-This talk reviews advances which led to this point, including phononic crystal "soft-clamping," strain engineering, and a trend towards centimeter-scale devices with extreme aspect ratios.
-More recent trends include investigation of strained crystalline thin films, fractal-patterned supports, and machine-learning-optimized supports.
-New possibilities emerging from these advances range from cavity free quantum optomechanics to ultra-sensitive force and acceleration sensing.
+Strained nanomechanical resonators have recently achieved quality factors of 1 billion through the phenomenon of dissipation dilution.
+Remarkably, the potential of these devices seems unexhausted, exhibiting a scaling law of roughly one order of magnitude (in Q factor) every three years.
+This paper reviews advances which led to this point, including phononic crystal "soft-clamping," strain engineering, and a trend towards centimeter-scale devices with extreme aspect ratios.
+Recent trends include investigation of strained crystalline thin films, fractal-patterned supports, and machine-learning-optimized supports.
+New possibilities emerging from these advances range from cavity free quantum optomechanics to ultra-sensitive accelerometry.

-RESEARCH AND DEVELOPMENT ON MEMS BASED ELECTRIC FIELD SENSORS
+RESEARCH AND DEVELOPMENT ON MEMS BASED ELECTRIC FIELD SENSOR

 Chinese Academy of Science (CAS), CHINA